phileasme/funroad-recsys/README.md

 The search experience doesn't account for the user's language preferences.
 Recommendations remain the same regardless of the browser language, query language, user history, or geographic region.

 #### Query Expansion Limitations
-When searching for general terms like "sound," results fail to include relevant products from the "Music & Sound Design" category, indicating a lack of adequate query expansion or category boosting.
+When searching for general terms like "sound" results fail to include relevant products from the "Music & Sound Design" category, indicating a lack of adequate query expansion or category boosting.

 #### User Experience Pain Points
 - Creator spam - Multiple nearly identical products by the same creator appearing in results